zerosocialcode/Teneo/README.md

 ### Note

-- If you don't have a 2cpatcha key, you can fetch the data manually and put it in tokens.json according to the format.
+- If you don't have a 2captcha key, you can fetch the data manually and put it in tokens.json according to the format.

 <div style="text-align: center;">
   <img src="image.png" alt="Image" width="500"/>
 </div>

 - **tokens.json:** You will find the file `tokens.json` inside the project directory.
 Make sure `tokens.json` contains data that matches the format expected by the script.
-Here are examples of file formats:
+Example:
   ```json
     [
         {